Use this endpoint to send data to one or more variables of a Device

 }

-Location modesThe location of a device can be determined by a variable or a fixed property.
-Please see here to learn more about Device Location modes.
+Location modesThe location of a Device can be determined by a variable or a fixed property.
+See Device Location modes to learn more.

 Examples